Britney Spears conservatorship case: TikTok activism

 Due to the COVID-19 pandemic, the April 21 hearing was postponed to July 22, and temporary orders within the conservatorship were extended to August, including Jodi Montgomery's temporary status as conservator of the person.

 On July 2, Spears posted a TikTok video which ignited widespread speculation on the platform about her well-being, causing #FreeBritney to trend again and generate celebrity support.
 Public scrutiny of the conservatorship also spread many conspiracy theories about her health and rights.
 Amid the trend, there was an increase in news coverage of the hashtag; Vox described it as "a familiar rallying cry".
 Advocates started a Change.org petition and a White House petition calling for a congressional investigation into the conservatorship; both were signed by hundreds of thousands of people.

 On July 12, photographer Andrew Gallery, who worked with Spears in 2008, uploaded a series of viral TikToks sharing a years-old letter written by her in third person.
 He claimed it was a copy of an original "destroyed" by the conservators.
 The letter describes events in 2008 differently from how they were reported, while saying "she was lied to and set up.
 Her children were taken away and she did spin out of control which any mother would in those circumstances".
 Spears also wrote that the conservatorship could continue "as long as the people are getting paid".

 On July 13, Lynne filed to be informed of all financial decisions in the conservatorship.
 On July 22, both Jamie and Lynne appeared at the postponed hearing on Zoom.
-Spears did not appear as scheduled due to "technical difficulties", later reported to be four individuals that hacked into the call and refused to leave.
+Spears did not appear as scheduled due to "technical difficulties".
 During the hearing, a new ruling sealed all future proceedings in the conservatorship from the public. #FreeBritney activists, spurred by the TikTok trend, again appeared in-person at the Stanley Mosk Courthouse during proceedings.

 On July 23, Bryan Spears appeared on a podcast and described the conservatorship as "frustrating" to her.
 Though he stated that she had "always wanted to get out" of it, he asserted that the arrangement was "a great thing for [his] family".
 He added that Jamie had "done the best he could" with the family situation.
 Jamie continued to maintain that the movement was based on conspiracy theories, calling it "a joke" and condemning death threats, and denied any accusations of fraud.